-ART 135 Three Dimensional Design 3:3:0:0
+ART 135 Three-Dimensional Design 3:3:0:0

-Considers the elements of design and the principles of three-dimensional design.
-Goals include helping the student to become aware of the use and development of design through the utilization of basic materials, technique, and tools.
+This course considers the Elements of Design and the Principles of Three-dimensional Design.
+Some of the goals include helping the student to become aware of the use and development of three-dimensional design through the utilization of basic materials, techniques and tools.
 An understanding of the major traditions and contemporary movements in sculptural design will also be explored.
 Each student will gain a clearer understanding and greater appreciation of form through individual involvement in creative projects.

-ART 145 The Art of Illustration 3:3:0:0
+ART 145 The Art of Illustration